rygel/lyricist/README.md

 - Add draft flag for static pages.
 - Add multi-language support, i.e. multiple versions of the same blog post in different languages.
 Add new directory hierarchy under the main one. `blog/en/` means all posts in English, `blog/de/` all posts in german, with fallback to the default language.
+- Create quickstart archetype for easier creation of projects.

 ## DONE
 - Add global static context for each blog.